 The Preservation Foundation of Palm Beach introduced its Heritage Education Program at Palm Beach Day Academy in 1987 to teach about the history and culture of the community through the medium of local architecture.
-Since that time, the program has expanded its reach and is currently offered in several public and private schools in or near the Town of Palm Beach.
+Since that time, the program has expanded its reach and is currently offered at Palm Beach Day Academy, Palm Beach Public, Rosarian Academy, and St. Ann's School.